alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ### From a list of recipes to one recipe

-Mapping `GetRiskScoreIO` over the customers constructs a list of request recipes:
+Mapping `GetRiskScoreIO` over the customers produces a `List<IO<RiskScore>>`: separate request recipes, with no requests started yet. `IO<List<RiskScore>>` is different: it is one larger recipe that, when run, traverses the collection and produces the list.

 ```csharp
 List<IO<RiskScore>> requests =